 Self Pay Patients

 A deposit of $350.00 is required at your first visit.
 Your charges that day may be more, based on diagnostic testing or any treatment.
-We can offer you a prompt pay discount of 20% if entire charges are paid within 10 days.
-The discount will be applied at time of completed payment.
+We can offer you a prompt pay discount if entire charges are paid at time of service.

-Please bring a copy of your Medicare card, your supplement card, and your drug card.
+Please bring a copy of your Medicare card, your supplement card, and your drug card along with your valid state issued photo ID.
 We will file with Medicare and the supplement and agree to accept Medicare's assignment for our fees.
 Any amount we bill you is after your insurances have paid their portion and have informed us of what to bill you.
 You agree to pay your portion.